weicongpang/LandCover-MVT/README.md

 # Openset Remote Sensing Image Tagging

 This repository provides a simple pipeline to perform open-set image tagging on remote sensing datasets, leveraging the Qwen2.5-VL multimodal language model and other MLLMs.
+We have released the code of the MLLMs part.
+We have released the environment requirements of the project.
+We have released the raw data of the project.
+We will release the checkpoint model of the Segmentation and the MLLMs Part.
+We will release the code of the segmentation part.
+We will release the processed dataset.
 ---

 ## Requirements